Benefits

 • Not be covered by Medicare

-The employer and employee can contribute to the HSA in the same year, subject to annual limits.
+The employer and employee can contribute to an HSA in the same year, subject to annual limits.
 Employers may allow employees to make pre-tax salary reduction contributions to fund their HSAs.
-Individuals may roll over unspent funds in the HSA from year to year.
+Individuals may roll over unspent HSA funds from year to year to help cover future healthcare expenses.
 Since the HSA is a tax-exempt account owned by the employee, he or she may keep the account upon termination of employment or retirement.

-Health FSAs provide a means for employees to reduce their income tax liability through salary reduction.
-Employees can contribute a portion of their own salary to an account designated to pay for health care expenses.
-These pre-tax contributions are exempt from income and payroll taxes.
-The Affordable Care Act (ACA) limits employee’s pre-tax contributions to their health FSAs to $3,200 (adjusted for inflation for future plan years).
+Health FSAs provide a means for employees to reduce their federal income tax liability through salary reduction.
+Employees can contribute a portion of their own salary to an account designated to pay for eligible medical expenses.
+These pre-tax contributions are exempt from federal income and payroll taxes.
+The Affordable Care Act (ACA) limits employees’ pre-tax contributions to their health care FSA to $3,200 (adjusted for inflation for future plan years).

-In addition, FSAs have a “use-it-or-lose-it” provision.
-In general, employees are required to elect a specific amount of salary reduction at the beginning of the year, and then must use every dollar in the account by the end of that year.
-Because annual medical expenses are hard to predict, employees often overfund the accounts and then spend unnecessarily at the end of the year to avoid forfeiting the money in their accounts.
+In addition, FSAs have a “use it or lose it” provision.
+In general, employees are required to elect a specific amount of salary reduction at the beginning of the year, and then must use every dollar of FSA money by the end of that year.
+Because annual medical and dental expenses are hard to predict, employees often overfund the accounts and then spend unnecessarily at the end of the year to avoid forfeiting the remaining FSA funds.

-Health FSAs are also subject to a uniform coverage rule, which requires the health FSA to operate like an insurance plan, with the employer assuming the risk of loss.
+Health FSAs are also subject to a uniform coverage rule, which requires the health care FSA to operate like an insurance plan, with the employer owning the plan and assuming the risk of loss.
 Under this rule, an employee’s maximum reimbursement amount for a year must be available at any time during the coverage period, even if a reimbursement would exceed the year-to-date contributions to the employee’s FSA.

-Health FSAs are group health plans that are subject to laws such as the ACA, the Health Insurance Portability and Accountability Act (HIPAA) and the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+Health FSAs are group health insurance plans that are subject to laws such as the ACA, the Health Insurance Portability and Accountability Act (HIPAA), and the Consolidated Omnibus Budget Reconciliation Act (COBRA).

-There is no specified cap on the amount an employer is allowed to contribute to an HRA.
+There is no specified cap on the amount an employer is allowed to contribute to a Health Reimbursement Account.
 Also, an HRA is not subject to the uniform coverage rule that applies to health FSAs.
 However, like health FSAs, only employees can participate in an HRA, which means that self-employed individuals cannot participate in an HRA on a tax-favored basis.

 Like health FSAs, HRAs are group health plans that are subject to laws such as HIPAA and COBRA.
 Under the ACA, most HRAs must be “integrated” with another group health plan to satisfy certain market reforms.
 However, there are exceptions to this requirement for certain types of HRA designs, including retiree-only HRAs.